-At Pragmatic Marketing, we have long been advocates of personas, both for the users of the product as well as for buyers.
+At Pragmatic Institute, we have long been advocates of personas, both for the users of the product as well as for buyers.
 Buyers have one set of requirements; users have another.
 And for most technology products, the buyers and users are different people in the organization.
 A buyer persona is involved in the purchase of the product; a user persona actually uses the product.
 The buyer persona is concerned with value while a user persona is more concerned with capabilities.
 A persona defines an archetype of the buyer or user of your product with a biography that includes context to guide the team.
 For example, knowing a typical customer—a user persona—is adept at spreadsheets suggests we don’t need a report writer but can implement an export capability instead.

 Personas have problems.
 Stated in the context of a specific persona, a problem represents a situation that our product should be able to address.
 Problems are specific situations that can be clearly expressed.

 The persona definitions and the list of their problems are the basis of the Market Requirements Document (MRD).
 MRD articulates the new product or new release plan.
 Some companies call this document a Product Requirements Document (PRD).
 Some organizations have both an MRD and a PRD but then struggle to define which is which and what each should contain.

 A business plan defines the overall product opportunity with a financial plan; a requirements document defines the next version or model of a product with a list of problems to be solved.

 Do we really need more documents than this?